dron12261games/.github/profile/README.md

 - `SFT-` - This repository contains some software related to Doom.
 - `CPL-` - This repository contains community projects hosted by me.
 - `GFT-` - This repository contains projects not made by me, but made as a gift for me by the community.
+- `OTH-` - This repository contains all sorts of other things.

+Updated as of `9 May 2024`.

 ### List of my projects:
 - Mods (`MOD-`):